adz624/visionbundles/README.md

 include_recipes :nginx, :puma, :db, :dev
 ```

-Once you include recipes like `db` `nginx` `puma` ... etc, it will hook tasks in your deploy flow, and you need run `cap deploy:setup` at first time, it will setup all you need. but you have to config your recipes setting before.
+Once you include recipes like `db` `nginx` `puma` ... etc, it will hook tasks in your deploy flow, and you need to run `cap deploy:setup` at first time, it will setup all you need. but you have to config your recipes setting before.

 ## Recipe configurations